A Medical School Tradition Comes Under Fire For Racism

 Dr. Dowin Boatright, the study's lead author and an assistant professor of emergency medicine at Yale, hypothesizes that the disparities may be related to racial inequalities in grading and standardized tests, a phenomenon well-documented in medical education literature.
 Grading based on clinical performance is subjective, he notes, since it often reflects a global assessment of a student rather than technical skills or performance on a test.

-"You're graded on things that are completely vulnerable to bias, like, 'How good is this medical student?'"
-Boatright says.
+"You're graded on things that are completely vulnerable to bias, like, 'How good is this medical student?' " Boatright says.

-Other medical schools are also considering how their AOA chapters can accurately reflect the racial makeup of their student bodies, according to Dr. Eve Higginbotham, the president of AOA.
-And at the University of California, San Francisco, faculty and students are currently debating whether the honor society has a future there.
+Other medical schools are also considering how their AOA chapters can accurately reflect the racial makeup of their student bodies, according to Dr. Eve Higginbotham, the president of AOA board.
+And at the University of California, San Francisco, faculty and students are debating whether the honor society has a future there.

 "Systems we use [for student evaluation] fail to take into account the extra work minorities are doing," says Dr. Catherine Lucey, vice dean for education at UCSF. "[Minority] students have more stressors they have to deal with, low levels of racism that exist in our patients and our clinical environments."